 If your a new local business it can seem a daunting task to fully understand SEO.
 Search Engine Optimisation is constantly changing and keeping up with the latest trends can feel like a full-time job.

-When people need a service they usually go with a company which appears on the first page of a Google search, so you want to make sure your company appears on that first page.
+When people need a service they usually go with a company which appears on the first page of a Google search, so you want to make sure your company appears on that first page too.
 This is achieved by ranking high for keyword phrases which relate to the products or services you provide.

 Some people find it difficult to figure this part out.
-Dont worry, in this article you will find a step by step guide to kickstart your SEO success.
+Don't worry, in this article, you will find a step by step guide to kickstart your SEO knowledge.

 Why should you invest in local SEO?

-Only recently have businesses began posting advertisements online, before the wild web, people would place adverts in the yellow pages, from their clients would search the company they needed.
-At least 95% of people now use the internet to search for a service, Google is by far the most used.
+Only recently have businesses began posting advertisements online, before the wild web, people would place adverts in the yellow pages, print copy newspapers etc. At least 95% of people now use the internet to search for a service, Google is by far the most used.

-Your first step should be forming simple keywords that relate to your business.
-For example if you work in the cleaning industry you may use, cleaning, mops, industrial, residential and cleaning products.
-Once you have enough keywords you then can sign up for a free Google adwords account.
+Your first step should be forming simple keyword phrases that relate to your business.
+For example, if you work in the cleaning industry you may use, cleaning company, house cleaners, business cleaners, residential cleaners and so forth.

 (Click to enlarge infographic)

 Facebook Ads or SEO: Where should you spend your time & money?